-Sat-Chit-Ananda is Existence-consciousness-Bliss.
-Only Atman has triple aspects of Sat-Chit-Ananda.
+Sat Chit Ananda is Existence Consciousness Bliss.
+Only Atman has triple aspects of Sat Chit Ananda.
 Sat is the eternal truth.
-Chit is the supra-mental consciousness that transcends all.
+Chit is the supramental consciousness that transcends all.
 Ananda is the eternal bliss.
 It has no beginning and no end.
-It exists forever.
+Ananda exists forever.
 It is the quality of Atman.
 Hence Sat is the quality of Atman only.

 Satya and Yoga

 In Yoga, Satya is one of the Dharma to be observed.
 Dharma means the observances of righteous thoughts and behavior.
-It is one of the five Yamas or Self-restraints prescribed in Ashtanga Yoga.
+It is one of the five Yamas or Self-restraint prescribed in Yoga.